Bankruptcy Statistics

 Last updated:

-Bankruptcy filings decreased by 6.3% in 2022, continuing a drop that started at the beginning of the COVID-19 pandemic, according to the U.S. Courts.
+Bankruptcy filings have been on the rise in 2024, reversing a trend that started at the beginning of the COVID-19 pandemic, according to the U.S. Courts.

 Bankruptcy Statistics by Type